GeorgeWere/george-were.github.io/boxes/2_RE.md

 ---

--This was a really fun box and my first attempt at reverse engineering.
+- This was a really fun box and my first attempt at reverse engineering.
 I did a lot of research and sleepless nights.
 Finally it paid off.
 Without further ado, lets jump in.

 ## PART 1 : INITIAL RECON